 - The preferred language of submission for your nomination is either English or French.

-In recognition of his or her achievements, the winner of the Most Resilient Journalist Award will receive EUR 15,000 as well as an expenses-paid visit trip to The Hague, where he or she will be officially presented with the award on 2 November 2018, the International Day to End Impunity for Crimes against Journalists.
+In recognition of his or her achievements, the winner of the Most Resilient Journalist Award will receive EUR 15,000 as well as an expenses-paid visit trip to The Hague, where he or she will be officially presented with the award on in November 2019, the International Day to End Impunity for Crimes against Journalists.

 Click here to read more about the criteria for the category Newcomer of the Year.